Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: Performance evaluation of SIMD-accelerated MIMO detection

 Targeting $4\times4$ MIMO for indoor deployments, the above configuration is appropriate, and our vRAN prototype demonstrates that SIMD acceleration reduces PHY processing time by more than 50 \% compared to a scalar implementation.
 This enables one of the most demanding tasks, such as $4\times4$ MIMO detection, to be completed within 0.03 ms. The processing time accounts for only about 3\% of the 1 ms TTI, leaving a substantial margin for other baseband operations.
 Such performance confirms that all PHY computations can be completed within the 1 TTI deadline.
 The evaluation results validate that software-defined base stations can meet real-time constraints without external accelerators.
-This efficiency reduces CPU clock cycles and power consumption during intensive matrix operations, leading to significant energy savings.

-Higher MIMO configurations (e.g., $8\times8$ MIMO) and wider bandwidths (i.e., more RBs) are achievable on commercial high-performance CPUs with AVX-512 support.
-Wider SIMD lanes and efficient vector load/store operations increase the data rates that can be processed in a single TTI while still meeting latency requirements.
-This capability supports the realization of fully software-defined indoor vRAN deployments with Gbps-level throughput.
+This efficiency reduces the execution time of intensive matrix operations and can therefore translate into significant overall energy savings at the system level.
+Higher MIMO configurations and wider bandwidths can be supported on modern CPUs with wider SIMD capabilities, suggesting that the proposed approach can scale beyond the evaluated configuration.